Quantum coherent and measurement feedback control based on atoms coupled with a semi-infinite waveguide: Conclusions

 \section{Conclusions}

-We have studied the feedback control based on the architecture that two-level atoms are coupled to a semi-infinite waveguide.
-In the closed quantum system, when initially there are no more than two atoms that are excited and the waveguide is empty, the quantum system evolution can be interpreted as the evolution of a random graph.
-By adjusting the location of the atoms and the chiral coupling strengths between the atom and the waveguide, the number of photons and the consensus of the atoms can be contolled.
-In the open quantum system, the spontaneous emission and dissipation of the atom induced by the environment can influence the final steady quantum state, while this process can be compensated by the external drives and measurement feedback controls.
-Simultaneously, the coherent feedback can be tuned by designing the chiral couplings and the location of the atom, and this can influence the oscillation of atomic states driven by the measurement feedback control with homodyne detection noises.
+In this paper, we have studied the feedback control of a quantum system where two-level atoms are coupled to a semi-infinite waveguide.
+When initially there are no more than two atoms that are excited and the waveguide is empty, the quantum state evolution can be interpreted as the evolution of a random graph.
+By adjusting the location of the atoms and the chiral coupling strengths between the atoms and the waveguide, the number of photons and the consensus of the atomic dynamics can be controlled.
+Besides, the spontaneous emission and dissipation of the atoms induced by the environment can influence the steady state, and this process can be compensated by external coherent drives and measurement feedback controls.
+Moreover, the coherent feedback can be tuned by designing the chiral couplings and the location of the atoms, and this, together with measurement feedback control, influences the oscillation of atomic states.